Plant Library

 Edible Qualities

-Vittoria Eggplant is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Vittoria Eggplant is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces deep purple oblong eggplants (which are technically 'berries') with creamy white flesh which are typically harvested when mature.
 The eggplants have a mild taste and a firm texture.

 The eggplants are most often used in the following ways: